Centiment-io/neuroBN/Readme.md

 <h2>Data</h2>

-The goal is to achieve full availability of state-of-the-art Bayesian network functionality for seamless use with all types of neuroscience data:
+The goal is to achieve full availability of state-of-the-art Bayesian network functionality for seamless use with all types of neuroscience data.
 - Morphological Data
 - Electrophysiological Data
 - Genomics/Proteomics/Transcriptomics Data